 Our Roasted Barramundi Sea Bass is so satisfying and always sustainable.

 “I could’ve sworn that I buried last year’s Halloween candy in Manhattan Beach.”

 MB WEEKLY – READER QUESTION:

-Nearly 6% of American teens have cannabis use disorder.
-Please share your story with thousands and thousands of your neighbors in Manhattan Beach and surrounding South Bay communities.
+Please share your reply with thousands of your neighbors in Manhattan Beach and surrounding South Bay communities.

 MB – BULLETIN BOARD:

 1. ** https://www.votenoonmb.com —- Dan Humbert, Manhattan Beach

 2. ** Do you want woke radicals co-parenting your kids?
 I sure as hell don’t, which is why I plan to vote for “The Trifecta” for the school board in Manhattan Beach. —- Maureen G., Manhattan Beach parent

 3. ** I love Fleming’s Steakhouse in El Segundo.
 The real deal. —- Howard P., Manhattan Beach

 4. ** If your pet is due for vaccinations, please stop by the Manhattan Beach Police Department for our low-cost clinic.
 Please contact the El Segundo Animal Hospital at 310-606-8811 or the MBPD Animal Control line at 310-802-5160.